-FIRMA introduced a number of administrative changes to the CFIUS process, including adjustments to the CFIUS timeline, the establishment of filing fees and the creation of short-form summary filings that in some cases will be mandatory.
-FIRMA also provides for judicial review of CFIUS actions and decisions, although, presidential actions may only be challenged on constitutional grounds.
-Prior to FIRMA, CFIUS operated under a statutory time frame that included a 30-day initial review period and, when necessary, a second-stage 45-day investigation stage.
-FIRMA extends the initial review phase from 30 days to 45 days, with a potential 15-day extension of the second-stage investigation phase (currently 45 days) in extraordinary circumstances.
-FIRMA also provides that when parties stipulate that a transaction is subject to CFIUS jurisdiction, CFIUS will be required to provide comments on the draft CFIUS notice and accept the formal notice within 10 business days after submission.
+CFIUS operates under a statutory timeframe that includes a 45-day initial review period and, when necessary, a second-stage 45-day investigation period, with a potential 15-day extension of the second-stage investigation phase in extraordinary circumstances.
+CFIUS may also ask the parties to "pull and refile", resulting in additional 45-day investigation phases.
+When parties stipulate that a transaction is subject to CFIUS jurisdiction, CFIUS will be required to provide comments on the draft CFIUS notice and accept the formal notice within 10 business days after submission.
 Foreign investors who believe they are pursuing less sensitive transactions will be permitted to submit a shorter declaration to potentially gain a faster response from CFIUS.
-Following submission of the new declaration, CFIUS will have 30 days to respond, either by clearing the transaction, seeking a full notice of the transaction or by initiating a unilateral review of the transaction if the parties are uncooperative.
+Following submission of the new declaration, CFIUS will have 30 days to respond, either by clearing the transaction, seeking a full notice of the transaction or initiating a unilateral review of the transaction if the parties are uncooperative.
 Certain covered transactions will trigger the filing of mandatory declarations at least 45 days prior to closing.
-Declarations will be required for certain transactions - particularly those in which a foreign government has a substantial interest in the foreign investor - if the U.S. business being acquired involves critical technology, critical infrastructure or access to sensitive personal information of U.S. citizens.
-CFIUS regulations will be required to implement the new declaration provisions of FIRMA.
-CFIUS has already issued interim regulations establishing a pilot programme requiring mandatory declarations of certain transactions involving critical technologies.
+Declarations will be required for: (1) any covered transaction that results in a foreign government having a "substantial interest" in a Technology, Infrastructure, or Data (TID) U.S. business; and (2) certain non-controlling or controlling investments in U.S. businesses that produce, design, test, manufacture, fabricate or develop critical technologies subject to export controls.